RRS Discovery Oceanographic Research Vessel, United Kingdom

 RRS Discovery is an ice class vessel designed by Skipsteknisk.
 The hull and propulsion are designed to achieve better multi-beam performance and reduce long term operation and maintenance costs.
 The vessel's design life is 25 years.

 In order to strengthen the design decisions, a number of model tests and computational fluid dynamics (CFD) simulations were performed during the design phase.
-Other tests conducted during this phase include resistance and powering tests, sea-keeping and manoeuvring tests, and propeller cavitation tests.
+Other tests conducted during this phase included resistance and powering tests, sea-keeping and manoeuvring tests, and propeller cavitation tests.

 RRS Discovery construction process